inab/github-importer/README.md

 - `PRETOOLS`: the name of the Pretools database.
 The tool will read the list of repositories from this database.
 - `GITHUB_TOKEN`: the user GitHub token to use for the GitHub metadata API.
 The token must have `read:packages` enabled.

+Put these environment variables in a `.env` file in the root directory of the project.

 ## Usage